 In 1977, Schapiro was one of the founding members of the feminist collective, Heresies.
 When she returned to New York in 1978, she helped establish the feminist-based Pattern and Decoration movement, which rebelled against the sterility of an art world, dominated by Minimalism and Conceptualism.
 She sought to embrace techniques, materials, and content that connected her to other women.
 She dubbed this technique “Femmage,” the collaging of materials relating to traditional women’s work.
 She combined painting and collage, incorporating quilts and other textiles – such as embroidered handkerchiefs – which previously were thought of as folk art.

 Since the 1980s, Schapiro re-embraced figurative representations in her collages of silk-screened colored papers, acrylic paint, fabric, and found paper.
+Her 1981 “Mexican Memory” is a fan-shaped painting with Japanese-inspired flourishes in gold.
 Her work revealed a celebratory world of women and men dancing, jumping, and moving as seen in her 1989 book art “Rondo.”

 One of her paintings “Time” incorporated paint, fabric, and femmage and was based on a Frida Kahlo self-portrait.
 Schapiro painted her subject in two different guises – one old and one young – but both were cast as creators.
 Working as a sculptor, she created a thirty-five foot high, painted aluminum and stainless steel work of dancers.

-Her art works are in permanent collections at the Metropolitan Museum of Art, Brooklyn Museum, and LACMA.
+Her art works are in the permanent collections of the Metropolitan Museum of Art, Brooklyn Museum, and Los Angeles County Museum of Art.